springfall2008/batpred/README.md

   - metric_octopus_import - Import rates from the Octopus plugin
   - metric_octopus_export - Export rates from the Octopus plugin
   - octopus_intelligent_slot - If you have Octopus intelligent and the Intelligent plugin installed point to the 'slot' sensor
-  - octopus_intelligent_charge_rate - When set to non-zero amount (e.g. 7.5) it's assumed the car charges during intelligent slots
+  - octopus_intelligent_charge_rate - When set to non-zero amount (e.g. 7.5) it's assumed the car charges during intelligent slots using this or the data reported by Octopus

 Or manually set your rates in a 24-hour period using these:
   - rates_import